-- CERTAIN BUILT-IN COSTS ARE LIKELY TO ADVERSELY AFFECT THE VALUE OF THE NOTES PRIOR TO MATURITY While the payment at maturity described in this term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the agent's commission or reflects the deduction of a discount allowed to each agent and includes the estimated cost of hedging our obligations under the notes.
+- CERTAIN BUILT-IN COSTS ARE LIKELY TO ADVERSELY AFFECT THE VALUE OF THE NOTES PRIOR TO MATURITY While the payment at maturity described in this term sheet is based on the full principal amount of your notes, the original issue price of the notes includes the estimated cost of hedging our obligations under the notes.
 As a result, and as a general matter, the price, if any, at which JPMS will be willing to purchase notes from you in secondary market transactions, if at all, will likely be lower than the full principal amount and may be lower than the price at which you initially purchased the notes and any sale prior to the maturity date could result in a substantial loss to you.
-This secondary market price will also be affected by a number of factors aside from the agent's commission or discount and hedging costs, including those set forth under "Many Economic and Market Factors Will Impact the Value of the Notes" below.
+This secondary market price will also be affected by a number of factors aside from the hedging costs, including those set forth under "Many Economic and Market Factors Will Impact the Value of the Notes" below.
 The notes are not designed to be short-term trading instruments.
 Accordingly, you should be able and willing to hold your notes to maturity. - LACK OF LIQUIDITY The notes will not be listed on any securities exchange.
 JPMS intends to offer to purchase the notes in the secondary market but is not required to do so.
 Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the notes easily.
-Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes. - · MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to 3-Month USD LIBOR on any day, the value of the notes will be affected by a number of economic and market factors that may either offset or magnify each other, including: - · the expected volatility of 3-Month USD LIBOR; - · the time to maturity of the notes; - · interest and yield rates in the market generally, as well as the volatility of those rates; - · a variety of economic, financial, political, regulatory or judicial events; and - · our creditworthiness, including actual or anticipated downgrades in our credit ratings. - TAX DISCLOSURE The information under "Treated as Variable Rate Debt Instruments "in this term sheet remains subject to confirmation by our tax counsel.
-We will notify you of any revisions to the information under "Treated as Variable Rate Debt Instruments" in a supplement to this term sheet on or before the business day immediately preceding the issue date, or if the information cannot be confirmed by our tax counsel, we may terminate this offering of Notes.
+Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes. - · MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to 3-Month USD LIBOR on any day, the value of the notes will be affected by a number of economic and market factors that may either offset or magnify each other, including:

+$\cdot\,$ the expected volatility of 3-Month USD LIBOR;